miikkako/maze-game/README.md

 # Python Maze Game
 A maze game

-### How to play
+### Options: choose one

+ 1. Run the executable file in the 'build'-folder (Executables for OS X and Windows have been built ready)
- Either run `koodi.py` with python 3.4.3 or higher and pygame installed, or convert the game to a binary file using [cx_Freeze](http://cx-freeze.sourceforge.net).
+ 2. run `koodi.py` with python 3.4.3 or higher and pygame installed

- Type `python setup.py bdist_msi` or `python setup.py bdist_mac` depending on your platform in the terminal.
+ 3. convert the game to a binary file using a library such as [cx_Freeze](http://cx-freeze.sourceforge.net).Type `python setup.py bdist_msi` or `python setup.py bdist_mac` depending on your platform in the terminal.

+### Playing
- After that, try clicking screen and pushing buttons informed in-game
+ When the game is open, try clicking screen and pushing buttons informed in-game

 ### Description
 You can create and solve custom sized rectangular mazes.